Ravencentric/juicenet-cli/docs/troubleshoot.md

 ### No such file: `{filename}`

-`juicenet-cli` was unable to find your `juicenet.yaml` config file.
+`juicenet` was unable to find your `juicenet.yaml` config file.
 You can read about how to specify your config [here](configuration.md#loading-the-config-file)

 ### `{key}` is missing in `{conf_path}`